mtd1278/xv6_encrypted/README.md

 Attempting to decrypt a file that is not encrypted will return -1 and no change will be made to the file.

 ### struct file and struct (file.c/h)
-You will update the file structure and the in-memory inode structure to track if a file has been encrypted.
+You will update the file structure and the in-memory inode structure to track if a file has been encrypted in a uint8.
+Unecrypted status is a value of 0.
+Encrypted status is a value of 1.

 ### iupdate() and ilock() (fs.c)
 Copy the encrypted status to and from the inode